Timo K. Mukka: Career and later life

 Over his career he completed nine novels, written in a lyrical prose style, about the life and harsh conditions in Lapland, the region of his childhood and of most of his adult life.
 The works were published in between 1964 and 1970.

 In the early 1960s there sprang up a movement in Finnish literature that rebelled against conventional moral and sexual norms.
 It was heavily influenced by the writings of Henry Miller.
 Its two most prominent representatives were the enfants terribles of modernist Finnish literature, poet and translator Pentti Saarikoski and author Hannu Salama.
 Mukka is considered as one of the most original writers of this era.
 He portrayed his subjects as part of the arctic milieu and explored the questions of religion, subjectivity, sexuality, and mental distress and illness in his works.

 In 1973, Finnish tabloid journal Hymy published a sensationalist article on Mukka which is believed to have contributed to the deterioration of his health.

 Mukka died in Rovaniemi, the capital of the Lapland region of Finland, in 1973.

-Mukka's first novel, The Earth is a Sinful Song, was in 1973 adapted into a popular movie, The Land of Our Ancestors, the first film by the Finnish director, Rauni Mollberg.
+Mukka's first novel, The Earth is a Sinful Song, was in 1973 adapted into a popular movie, The Earth is a Sinful Song, the first film by the Finnish director, Rauni Mollberg.
 The film's cinema verite style reflects the author's style in a precise way.
 Upon its 1974 release, it was the most widely attended film in Finnish film history.
 However, the Finnish National Film Board limited its distribution.
 In 1980, Mollberg adapted Mukka's second novel, Tabu (1965) into a film, Milka.